jamessimone/james-coding-blog/posts/mocking-dml.md

 Thanks for tuning in for another [Joys Of Apex](/) talk — I hope this post encourages you to think outside the box about how to extract the database from impacting your SFDC unit test time.
 Next time around, we'll cover some important bridging ground — now that you've got a DML wrapper for your Apex unit tests, how do you begin to enforce the usage of the actual `Crud` class in production level code while ensuring that whenever mocking is necessary in your tests, you can easily swap out for the `CrudMock`?
 The answer lies in everyone's favorite Gang Of Four pattern - the [Factory pattern](/dependency-injection-factory-pattern).
 (If you just read that and winced ... you truly have my apologies!)

+For another example of taking this pattern and using it out in the wild, check out [my post on building a custom rollup solution](/replacing-dlrs-with-custom-rollup) -- the tests shown exhibit how powerful (and how powerfully _time-saving_) it can be to mock calls to the database.

-The original version of [Mockin DML can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/mocking-dml/)
+The original version of [Mocking DML can be read on my blog.](https://www.jamessimone.net/blog/joys-of-apex/mocking-dml/)